The 9 Best Books to Learn German Effectively

 Langoly is supported by our readers.
 We review products independently, but we may earn affiliate commissions if you buy through links on this page.
 As an Amazon Associate, Langoly earns from qualifying purchases.
 Please read our full disclosure for more information.

 Guten tag!
-German is the closest language to English, but it still takes hard work and studying to master it.
+German is one of the closest languages to English, but it still takes hard work and study to master it.
 There are tons of resources available, and identifying the one that’s right for you can be difficult.
 If you’re reading this article, perhaps you’ve already decided that a book is a good choice for you (and you wouldn’t be wrong!).
-Below we list some of the best books to learn German.
-No matter what your level or language goals are, you’re sure to find something that’s a good fit for you.
+Below I show you some of the best books to learn German.
+No matter what your level or language goals are, I’m sure there’s a book here that will help you.

-There are more than 97 million speakers of German, making it the second most spoken language in Europe (after Russian).
+There are more than 97 million German speakers, making it the second most spoken language in Europe (after Russian).
 It’s an official language in 6 different countries: Germany, Austria, Belgium, Luxembourg, Switzerland, and Liechtenstein.
-Germany has the largest economy in Europe and the 4th largest in the world.
-Learning German can open job opportunities, especially in the automotive, manufacturing, and science fields.
+Germany also has the largest economy in Europe and the 4th largest in the world.
+Learning German can open up job opportunities, expand your horizons, and help you immerse yourself in a new culture.

 Here is our list of the best books to learn German.
 Scroll down to read more about each one.